docker/compose/docs/extends.md

 ### Example use case

-In this section are two common use cases for multiple compose files: changing a composition for different environments, and running administrative tasks against a composition.
+In this section are two common use cases for multiple compose files: changing a Compose app for different environments, and running administrative tasks against a Compose app.

 #### Different environments

-A common use case for multiple files is changing a development composition for a production-like environment (which may be production, staging or CI).
+A common use case for multiple files is changing a development Compose app for a production-like environment (which may be production, staging or CI).
 To support these differences, you can split your Compose configuration into a few different files: